Santaella Studios for the Arts

 Artists include photographers, painters, and printmakers: Stacy Larsen, Alex Espalter-Torres, Lynn Manos, James Oleson, Laszlo Horvath, Debra Radke and Laura Gattis Photography, among others.

-The building is owned by Gray Ellier and the Ellis-Van Pelt family.
-A furniture company occupies the first floor and basement of the building.
+The building was owned by Gray Ellier and the Ellis-Van Pelt family.
+A furniture company occupied the first floor and basement of the building.
 The concept for the combined artist studio and exhibition space came from the Torpedo Factory Art Center in Alexandria, Virginia.